-Provide the LEA's definition of "operational flexibility" provided to comprehensive support and improvement (CS&I) and targets support and improvement (TS&I) schools to enable full and effective implementation of the school improvement plan (SIP).
+Provide the LEA's definition of "operational flexibility" provided to Comprehensive Support and Improvement (CS&I) schools to enable full and effective implementation of the Schoolwide Improvement Plan (SIP).

 The LEA's operational flexibility for schools include, revising certain district level policies for schools that require CS&I and TS&I (such as hiring, budgeting, scheduling or transportation), as needed to remove any barriers to implementing a school improvement plan.
 The LEA will be negotiating a MOU that addresses the selection, placement, and expectations of instructional personnel and provides principals with autonomy as described in 1012.28(8).